htunhtunkyaw16/BCDevelopment/README.md

 # BCDevelopment
 I'm freelancer for the developement of Business Central.
-I jsut test and submit that I know.
+I just test and submit that I know.
 Thanks